HRItdy/claw_machine/README.md

 - Write the gradio app, complish the reassignment of object
 - Test with multiple balls
 - Overlap retest (convert the whole rgb image into pointcloud, and select several points, decide the correspondence between rgb image and pointcloud)
+- Add real-time interaction, service launch and redetect into the gradio app.

 - Enhance the groundingdino with GPT-4.
 - Now the detection is only executed once.
 If want to track the object, can use XMEM or recent SAM-v2.